GOT 15 MINUTES? GET BIRTH CONTROL.

 Pregnancy can happen if

 Here are some general instructions if any of these things happen to you.
 Talk with your health care provider for more information.

-Up to four weeks after insertion
+Up to a month after insertion

-More than four weeks after insertion
+More than a month after insertion

 When Backup Birth Control Is Needed

 Use a backup method of birth control for seven days in a row